Patrick Gray, 4th Lord Gray: Family

 Patrick Gray was the son of Egidia Mercer and Gilbert Gray of Buttergask (half-brother of Patrick Gray, 3rd Lord Gray), and the grandson of Andrew Gray, 2nd Lord Gray (d.
 1514).
 Patrick became Lord Gray in April 1541, after the death of his uncle.
 In order to succeed to the Gray lands, as heir of his grandfather, he had to pay 10,000 marks to the Treasury of King James V of Scotland, and was confirmed Lord Gray on 14 September 1542.
 He was still paying James Hamilton, Regent Arran, in 1543.

 Patrick Gray firstly married Marion Ogilvy in 1537.
 Their son was Patrick Gray, 5th Lord Gray (1538–1608).
-They also had another son, James Gray, who was the second husband of Elizabeth Bethune, a mistress of King James V of Scotland.
 Their daughter Elizabeth Gray married Laurence Bruce of Cultmalindie, who moved to Shetland and built Muness Castle on Unst.

 Patrick secondly married Margaret Ker, daughter of Sir Walter Ker of Cessford, in 1557.
 The chief residence of the Grays was Fowlis Castle, near Dundee, Scotland, and they also lived as well at Castle Huntly, nearby.
 In 1583, an English list of the Scottish nobility described Patrick with an interesting but inaccurate English pedigree;"an aged man, esteemed to come of English bloode, that came into Scotlande with the Lady Somerset, wyef to King James the Firste.
 In religion suspected; of no greate power or frendes.
 His eldest sonne married th'erle of Gowrie's father's sister, and his other the daughter of Lord Glamis."